-In course 4, we will discover what Clinical Documentation Improvement (CDI) is and why it’s important.
+In lesson 4, we will discover what Clinical Documentation Improvement (CDI) is and why it’s important.
 We will also review documentation requirements for common patient care situations.

 This lesson examines the role of documentation in the compliance process as well as the importance of specificity, completeness and accuracy to support proper level of service billing.

 Lesson 6: Documenting the Reason for the Transport

 Here we will dive into what medical necessity really means and how to appropriately document patient condition, treatment and interventions, and the reason for transport.